The Story of Us (song): Live performances

 Swift performed "The Story of Us" for an NBC Speak Now Thanksgiving Special, which broadcast on November 25, 2010.
 The television special showcased the making of the album along with live performances on a rooftop in New York City.
-On April 5, 2011, Swift performed an acoustic version of "The Story of Us" for BBC Radio 1's Live Lounge, where she also covered Mumford & Sons' song "White Blank Page" from their album Sigh No More.
+On April 5, 2011, Swift performed an acoustic version of "The Story of Us" for BBC Radio 1's Live Lounge, where she also covered Mumford & Sons's song "White Blank Page" from their album Sigh No More.
 After its single release, she sang "The Story of Us" on The Ellen DeGeneres Show in May 2011.
 On the Speak Now World Tour (2011–2012), Swift included it in the setlist.
 The performance was recorded and released on Swift's live album, Speak Now World Tour – Live (2011).
-On September 8, 2018, she played the song as a "surprise song" at the Kansas City show of her Reputation Stadium Tour.
+On September 8, 2018, she played the song as a "surprise song" at the Kansas City show of her Reputation Stadium Tour (2018).
+On June 17, 2023, she performed the song on acoustic guitar at the second show in Pittsburgh during the Eras Tour (2023) as one of the set's two surprise songs.
+On March 3, 2024, she performed the song again at the second show in Singapore as an acoustic guitar mashup with "Long Story Short" from Evermore (2020).